ENFORCE: Nonlinear Constrained Learning with Adaptive-depth Neural Projection: Experiments and discussion

 where $Q\in\mathbb{R}^{N_O \times N_O}\succeq0$, $p \in \mathbb{R}^{N_O}$, and $c \in \mathbb{R}^{N_C \times N_O}$ are randomly sampled constant parameters, while $x\in\mathbb{R}^{N_C}$ (with $N_C$ = $N_I$) is the variable parameter across problem instances. $Q$ is a diagonal matrix chosen to be positive semi-definite and $x$ is uniformly sampled in the interval $[-5,5]$.
 We aim to learn the optimal $y$ given an instance of $x$ in an unsupervised fashion.
 Rather than using a dataset of solved optimization instances, we minimize the objective in the unsupervised task loss $\ell_T = f_{\text{obj}}(y) = \frac{1}{2} y^TQy + p^T \sin{y}$.

 In Table~\ref{tab:lin_optimizer_comparison}, we report the results on the constrained nonconvex task for 200 variables and 150 linear equality constraints.
+In Appendix~\ref{app:additional_exp} (Table~\ref{tab:scaling_metrics_linear}), we show how the performance of the methods scales with varying numbers of variables and constraints.
 Given the linear nature of the constraints, ENFORCE consistently guarantees the feasibility for all the test samples.
 ENFORCE learns a solution that is only $0.47\%$ suboptimal relative to the objective value obtained by IPOPT, while obtaining a $25\times$ acceleration.
-ENFORCE shows faster training convergence when compared to DC3 (cf. Table~\ref{tab:scaling_metrics_linear}, Appendix~\ref{app:additional_exp}) and an optimal objective gain of $40\%$.
+ENFORCE shows faster training convergence when compared to DC3 and an optimal objective gain of $40\%$.
 This improvement can be attributed to the stability of the projection mapping, in contrast to the null-space completion method.
 As expected, unconstrained and soft-constrained methods do not guarantee feasibility and may yield predicted optima with lower objective values than those computed by constraint-respecting solvers.
 However, in constrained optimization, such infeasible solutions are inadmissible, regardless of their objective value.
-In Appendix~\ref{app:additional_exp} (Table~\ref{tab:scaling_metrics_linear}), we show how the performance of the methods scales with varying numbers of variables and constraints, including training time.